 Painting Breeze Blocks – Final Thoughts

 Painting breeze blocks is easy when you know what you’re doing.
-Hopefully, this guide has given you the know-how and the confidence to carry out this job yourself.
+Hopefully, this guide has given you the know-how and the confidence to do this job yourself.

-If you want to know more, here’s a good video by Crafty Camel on how to paint a garage.
-It covers all the points raised above for those who prefer something more pictorial.
-This guy manages to do the whole job without getting covered in paint – impressive!.
+If you want to know more, below is a great video by Crafty Camel on how to paint a garage.
+It covers all the above points for those who prefer something more pictorial.
+This guy manages to do the whole job without getting covered in paint – impressive!
 The only thing I would do differently is the first coat, which I would water down.